Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Buying Twitter followers](https://i.imgur.com/KldmpFj.png)

-> The current fashion is to announce the discovery of a new, inexpensive method of sending broadband signals over telephone lines at speeds far exceeding existing technologies.
+> The current fashion is to announce the discovery of a new, inexpensive method of sending broadband signals over telephone lines at speeds far exceeding existing technologies...
+The promoters issue a constant stream of press releases chronicling development breakthroughs, marketing agreements and endorsements of the technology from qualified scientists.

-How about an IOT, quantum-resistant DAG protocol for supply chain management?

-> The promoters issue a constant stream of press releases chronicling development breakthroughs, marketing agreements and endorsements of the technology from qualified scientists.

-Oh... it hurts.
+How about a "hyper-scalable" "quantum-resistant protocol" for "supply chain management"?
+Getting some credentialed advisors to praise your tech?
+Maybe a rumored partnership with Microsoft?

 > Optimistic posts then begin appearing on Internet stock message boards, such as those maintained by Yahoo and Raging Bull.
 Because few have heard of the new company, the promoters plant messages on other heavily frequented boards.